Joywessim/Harmful-Brain-Activity-Classification--Kaggle/README.md

-# HMS - Harmful Brain Activity Classification
+# [Kaggle competition]HMS - Harmful Brain Activity Classification
 Classify seizures and other patterns of harmful brain activity in critically ill patients

 ## Overview of the Kaggle Competition